HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 ### public-key cryptosystems

-This chapter does not explain the technical implementation of cryptographic algorithms, it only explains how to use the ssh tools some common key exchange types.
+This chapter does not explain the technical implementation of cryptographic algorithms, it only explains how to use the ssh tools with some common key exchange types.
 More information about these algorithms can be found here:

 - <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>
 - <https://en.wikipedia.org/wiki/Digital_Signature_Algorithm>
 - <https://en.wikipedia.org/wiki/EdDSA>
 - <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>

-### ssh remote login: autentication fingerprint
+### ssh remote login: authentication fingerprint

 The following screenshot shows how to use `ssh` to log on to a remote computer running Linux.
 The local user is named `paul` and he is logging on as user `admin42` on the remote system.